agathis-project/salix-arctica/README.md

   electrical and mechanical conditions, wide temperature and humidity range and corrosive mediums.

+- **Build a gateway that can be placed where the things are** - place no requirements on things.

-- We are building a system that easily adapts to harsh environmental conditions, provides scalability and modularity in field conditions and IS OPEN SOURCE and wide open or optiamal custom solutions.
+- Build a system that easily adapts to harsh environmental conditions, provides scalability and modularity in field conditions,**IS OPEN SOURCE** and wide open for optimal custom solutions**.

 - First module of this gateway is this root module, as covered by herein.